noejon/noejon.com/src/content/posts/the-software-developer-interview-conundrum-part-1.md

 - Candidates might feel inhibited or overshadowed by their pairing partner.
 - The quality of the interview depends heavily on the interviewer's own pairing skills.

-As I have alluded before, this is among my favourite type of interviews...
-IF it is an actual pairing interview and not a disguised Live coding interview.
+As I have alluded before, this is among my favourite types of interviews...

+... if it is an actual pairing interview and not a disguised live coding interview.

 It does not suit all interviewers though, as there is some magic to operating a good pairing session.

 But mostly, if you have the candidate's best interest in mind, it should go smoothly.

 ### 4. Take-Home Assignments: The Homework You Didn't Know You Missed